-Alumni Endowed Professor of Pathology and Immunology, Professor of Molecular Microbiology, Director of the Center for Human Immunology and Immunotherapy programs, Washington University School of Medicine
+Robert Schreiber, PH.D., Alumni Endowed Professor of Pathology and Immunology, Professor Of Molecular Microbiology, Director of The Center for Human Immunology and Immunotherapy Programs, Washington University School of Medicine

 A leader in the study of tumor immunology, Bob Schreiber is a senior scientific adviser to Jounce Therapeutics and currently serves as the alumni endowed professor of pathology and immunology, professor of molecular microbiology, co-leader of the tumor immunology program for the Siteman Comprehensive Cancer Center, and director of the Center for Human Immunology and Immunotherapy Programs (CHiiPs) at Washington University School of Medicine in St. Louis.
 He is an associate director of the Cancer Research Institute, a member of the U.S. National Academy of Sciences and the American Academy of Arts and Sciences, a fellow of the American Association of Science, a past member of the board of scientific advisers for the National Cancer Institute, and a past president of the Society for Leukocyte Biology.